nusu-github/BiRefNet-Burn/README.md

 - **`BiRefNetC2F` Model**: The coarse-to-fine model (`BiRefNetC2F`) from the Python implementation is not yet available.
 - **Full Data Augmentation**: While basic resizing is implemented, advanced data augmentation techniques (e.g., random flip, crop, rotate, color enhance, pepper noise) are not fully integrated into the dataset pipeline.
-- **Complete Loss Calculation**: The full training loss system, including auxiliary classification and gradient distillation (GDT) losses, is not yet fully integrated into the training step.
+- **Gradient-based Auxiliary Loss**: Boundary gradient supervision (`out_ref` mode) from the original implementation is not yet implemented.
-- **Advanced Evaluation Metrics**: Metrics such as Human Correction Efforts (HCE), Mean Boundary Accuracy (MBA), and Boundary IoU (BIoU) are not yet implemented.
-The Weighted F-measure (WFM) also requires a more robust Euclidean distance transform.
+- **Advanced Evaluation Metrics**: Metrics such as Human Correction Efforts (HCE) and Mean Boundary Accuracy (MBA) are not yet implemented.
+The Weighted F-measure (WFM) and Boundary IoU (BIoU) require more robust morphological operations for full PyTorch parity.
 - **Numerical Stability for BCE Loss**: The `BCELoss` implementation needs further refinement for full numerical stability, matching PyTorch's behavior.
 - **Refinement Functions**: Advanced foreground refinement functions like `refine_foreground` from the Python `image_proc.py` are not yet implemented.
 - **Multi-GPU Training**: Distributed training across multiple GPUs is not yet supported.